-If you don’t make an effort to streamline your routine, you will never have the time to focus on the essential things that can truly help your business.
+If you don’t make an effort to streamline your social posting, you will never have the time to focus on the essential things that can truly help your business.
 An audit can often be integral in planning this alongside many methods to make your posting more efficient.

-SEMrush has created a number of solutions that will help you automate your routine, saving you time for strategic planning.
+SEMrush has created a number of solutions that will help you automate your routine tasks, saving you time for social media strategic planning.

 Automate Your Scheduling & Posting

-SEMrush’s posting tool helps you simplify your scheduling and posting in many ways.
+SEMrush’s posting tool helps you simplify your social scheduling and posting in many ways.

-It allows you to schedule content for your Facebook, Twitter, and LinkedIn profiles from one tab, create a personalized posting schedule and set your personal posting goals.
+It allows you to schedule content for your Facebook, Twitter, Instagram, Pinterest and LinkedIn profiles from one tab, create a personalized posting schedule and set your personal posting goals.

 The tool allows you to draft, schedule, and publish content to Facebook (business pages), LinkedIn, Instagram (scheduling only, no posting), Twitter, and Pinterest without leaving the SEMrush interface.
 Connect all the social media accounts you would like to post to and have them all displayed right above your posting wizard: